 Lublin

 Lublin[a] is the ninth-largest city in Poland and the second-largest city of historical Lesser Poland.
 It is the capital and the centre of Lublin Voivodeship with a population of 336,339 (December 2021).[2]
-Lublin is the largest Polish city east of the Vistula River and is about 170 km (106 mi) to the southeast of Warsaw by road.
+Lublin is the largest Polish city east of the Vistula River, located 153 km (95 mi) southeast of Warsaw.
 One of the events that greatly contributed to the city's development was the Polish-Lithuanian Union of Krewo in 1385.
 Lublin thrived as a centre of trade and commerce due to its strategic location on the route between Vilnius and Kraków; the inhabitants had the privilege of free trade in the Grand Duchy of Lithuania.
 The Lublin Parliament session of 1569 led to the creation of a real union between the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania, thus creating the Polish–Lithuanian Commonwealth.
-Lublin witnessed the early stages of Reformation in the 16th century.
+Lublin witnessed the early stages of the Reformation in the 16th century.
 A Calvinist congregation was founded and groups of radical Arians appeared in the city, making it an important global centre of Arianism.[6]
-Until the partitions at the end of the 18th century, Lublin was a royal city of the Crown Kingdom of Poland.
+Until the partitions at the end of the 18th century, Lublin was a royal city of the Crown of the Kingdom of Poland.
 Its delegates and nobles had the right to participate in the royal election.
 In 1578, Lublin was chosen as the seat of the Crown Tribunal, the highest appeal court in the Polish–Lithuanian Commonwealth, and for centuries, the city has been flourishing as a centre of culture and higher learning.